melg8/wow_issues/README.md

 ### Expected behavior.
 Describe how it should work:
 Should just roam left and right on ground normally, and not preve *missing text*

+## Some of riding animals doesn't provide gossip for riding for 50 copper near gadgedzan
+   - Original issue number: 6506
+   - Opened: 00:43 13/03/2024
+   - Status: Closed

+### Please, provide a clear description what the bug is:
+Some of Riding animals near Gadgetzan doesnt provide option to ride them for 50 copper.

+### Steps to reproduce the behavior with as much detail as possible:
+- Do as in video: *missing video*

+### IDs of affected creatures, items, quests or spells with a link to the relevant page:
+- NPC:
+    - Riding Horse
+    - Riding Tiger
+    - Riding Raptor

+### Expected behavior.
+Describe how it should work:
+Should be able to click on each of them and ride them for 50 copper.